Consequences of preserving reversibility in quantum superchannels: Main results and their implications

+If a process matrix is not causal, one can argue that its causal nonseparability property may be revealed in a \textit{device-independent} manner, since the causal property only depends on the probabilities $p(abc|xyz)$ and does not require the instruments involved to be characterized.
+From this perspective, when certifying non causal separability in a device-dependent manner (say, by a causal nonseparability witness), all instruments involved are assumed to be characterized, and when certifying non causal separability in a device-independent manner (say, by a causal inequality), none of the instruments involved are assumed to be characterized.
+The \textit{semi-device-independent} scenario \cite{bavaresco19} is the intermediary case where some of the instruments performed are characterized and some instruments are not characterized.
+Reference \cite{bavaresco19} shows that, although the quantum switch is extensibly causal in a device-independent scenario, its indefinite causally order property can be certified in several semi-device independent cases.

-Here we show that bipartite purifiable processes are extensibly causal in a semi-device-independent scenario where the instruments performed by Alice and Bob are not characterized but the measurement performed in the global future may be characterized.
-Note that this claim is stronger than Cor.\,\ref{cor:DI}, which states that all purifiable process are (device-independent) extensibly causal.
+We now prove that all purifiable bipartite process matrices are extensibly causal in a semi-device-independent scenario where the instruments performed by Alice and Bob are not characterized but the measurement performed in the global future may be characterized.
+Note that this claim is stronger than Cor.\,\ref{cor:DI}, which states that all purifiable \ReviseFurther{bipartite} process matrices are (device-independent) extensibly causal.